MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/create-chat-auth-settings.md

 1. Open the workstream that contains the channel instance for which you want to add authentication.

 2. On the **Behaviors** page of the channel settings, navigate to **Authentication settings**, enable the capability, and then select the correct setting from the dropdown menu.
-More information: [Configure an Apple Messages for Business channel](configure-apple-messages-for-business-channel.md)
+Learn more at [Configure an Apple Messages for Business channel](configure-apple-messages-for-business-channel.md)

 3. To review or update the authentication settings for each channel instance, select **Edit**.

-### See also
+### Related information

 [Add a chat widget](add-chat-widget.md)
 [Configure a pre-conversation survey](configure-pre-chat-survey.md)